Organizations and Community Ministries

 *Community Ministries led by external organizations

-Campus Outreach is a nondenominational organization which seeks to develop spiritual leaders on the college campus.
+Campus Outreach is a nondenominational organization which seeks to develop spiritual leaders on college campuses.
 We provide a variety of opportunities for students to investigate Christianity and grow spiritually while at Elon, including Bible studies, large group meetings, retreats, and conferences.
 See Campus Outreach Bylaws for beliefs and leadership requirements.

 - Tuesdays, 8:08 in Global Commons 301

-- Campus Outreach Staff: Gavin Billings, Katie Irvine
+- Campus Outreach Staff: Gavin Billings

 - Fac/Staff Advisors: Stephen Byrd